Data Blog by Lizeo

 © Lizeo

 Unlike European shows that attract a wide range of global brands, the NYIAS primarily highlighted American brands.
-Iconic names like Ford, Chevrolet, and GM were present, while European brands were noticeably underrepresented.
+For instance, iconic names like Ford, Chevrolet, and GM were present, while European brands were noticeably underrepresented.
 Among them, only a few made the effort to attend, notably Porsche, Audi, and Volvo, with modest booths.
 Volkswagen, on the other hand, stood out by occupying a large exhibition space.

-However, the notable absence of emerging Asian newcomers such as BYD, Nio, and Vinfast, who have made a mark at European shows, was observed.
-This disparity raises questions about these manufacturers’ strategies for entering the American market.
+However, visitors observed the notable absence of emerging Asian newcomers such as BYD, Nio, and Vinfast, who have made a mark at European shows.
+Consequently, this disparity raises questions about these manufacturers’ strategies for entering the American market.

 © Lizeo

 Despite the growing global enthusiasm for electric vehicles (EVs), the NYIAS highlighted a contrasting trend.
-Only about 20% of the showcased vehicles were electric or hybrid, while internal combustion models dominated.
+In fact, only about 20% of the showcased vehicles were electric or hybrid, while internal combustion models dominated.
 This situation is in stark contrast to European shows, where EVs are becoming increasingly prevalent.

-The show attempted to address this disparity by dedicating an entire hall to an “EV Test Track,” but only a few manufacturers responded by showcasing their electrified models there.
+To counter this, the show attempted to address this disparity by dedicating an entire hall to an “EV Test Track.”
+Nevertheless, only a few manufacturers responded by showcasing their electrified models there.

 © Lizeo

 Finally, the show was the stage for the announcement of the World Car Awards, presenting awards in several categories.
-Among the winners are the Kia EV9, voted Car of the Year, the BMW 5 Series (i5) winning the title of World Luxury Car, and the Hyundai Ioniq 5 N designated as the World Performance Car.
+For example, among the winners are the Kia EV9, voted Car of the Year.
+Similarly, the BMW 5 Series (i5) won the title of World Luxury Car, and the Hyundai Ioniq 5 N was designated as the World Performance Car.
 These awards demonstrate the innovation and quality of the vehicles showcased at the NYIAS 2024.

-The New York International Auto Show 2024 offered a fascinating glimpse into the global automotive industry, highlighting emerging trends and the new challenges facing manufacturers.
+In conclusion, the New York International Auto Show 2024 offered a fascinating glimpse into the global automotive industry.
+It successfully highlighted emerging trends and the new challenges facing manufacturers.
 Despite some notable absences and diverging trends compared to European shows, the event confirmed the vitality and diversity of the American automotive market.

 © Lizeo